williamgilpin/flowtrace_python/README.md

-# flowtrace for Python

-# Flowtrace for Python
+# Flowtrace

-Implementation of the flowtrace tool as a module for Python 2 / Python 3
+Trace pathlines in a flow using Python

 ![Example frame of a flowtrace video](resources/example_image.png)